ecadlabs/ansible-role-celestia-node/README.md

       --extra-vars "node_user_id=$(id -u)" \
       --extra-vars "install_docker=true"
     ```
 5. Check that the container is running using `docker ps`.
-The container name should be `celestia-light-blockspacerace` and it should be running and not in a restart loop.
+The container name should be `celestia-light-blockspacerace-0` and it should be running and not in a restart loop.
 6. Check the container logs for more information and to make sure that the node is syncing.
     ```shell
-    docker logs --follow --tail 100 celestia-light-blockspacerace
+    docker logs --follow --tail 100 celestia-light-blockspacerace-0
     ```
 7. Test to make sure that you can reach the node gateway.
     ```shell
     curl localhost:26659/head
     ```
-8. The playbook will create the required directories and docker volume mounts to persist the node data, keys, etc. Check that the files are available in `"$PWD/celestia-light-blockspacerace"`.
+8. The playbook will create the required directories and docker volume mounts to persist the node data, keys, etc. Check that the files are available in `"$PWD/celestia-light-blockspacerace-0"`.

 > :warning: There can sometimes be an issue when deploying locally where the python modules are not found.
 Ensure that the modules are installed for your user and that the correct `ansible_python_interpreter` has been set.

-## Useful notes
-* For the time being, the `init` and `start` containers are separate.
-The init container will run first and only for the duration of the `init` command.
-* The `init` container will not run if the `node_config` file already exists.
-This is to prevent the `init` container from overwriting the existing config file.
-To re-initialize the node, follow the directions on [clearing the data store](https://docs.celestia.org/nodes/celestia-node/#clearing-the-data-store) and run the playbook again.
-* There is currently an issue with the `celestia-node` where the node will crash on restart.
-If this happens, follow the directions on [clearing the data store](https://docs.celestia.org/nodes/celestia-node/#clearing-the-data-store) and run the playbook again.
 ## Example Playbooks
 ---

-In most cases the `init` and `start` containers will use the exact same variables and be started the same way.
-The main difference for the init container is the exclusion of the `node_config` variable.
-If the `node_config` variable is included here, the init will fail because the node will look for a config file that does not exist.
+Using this playbook as is will not work, please adjust the variables to your needs.

 ```yaml
 - name: Celestia node